Heart of the City Farmers Market

 What’s Sold

-The vendor mix reflects Central Valley farming communities and the diverse residents of the surrounding neighborhoods.
-Expect a wide range of produce, including Southeast Asian vegetables, Mexican chiles and herbs, citrus in winter, and stone fruit in summer.
-Prices are generally lower than at the marquee markets.
+The vendor mix reflects Central Valley farming communities and the surrounding neighborhoods, with Southeast Asian vegetables, Mexican chiles and herbs, winter citrus, and summer stone fruit.
+Prices run lower than at the marquee markets.
+Most vendors take cash, some take cards; the market accepts EBT, and Market Match doubles CalFresh up to $15 per visit.

 Getting There